etf1/kafka-message-scheduler-admin/README.md

 For development you will need a running admin server launched as described before or the mini version of the scheduler admin which is running without any external dependencies:

-- `docker run -p 8080:9000 etf1/kafka-message-scheduler-admin:mini`: startup mini version of the scheduler (no external dependencies required)
+- `docker run -p 9000:9000 etf1/kafka-message-scheduler-admin:mini`: startup mini version of the scheduler (no external dependencies required)

+or start a standard admin server

 - `make start` (inside /server): startup GO server on local

 The frontend is written with TypeScript and React.
 You can use the following commands to manage the development lifecycle: